brooklynttp/ttp-companion/classes/CLASS_FILE_GUIDE.md

 If the group agreement was very brief ("yeah, let's do the mantra"), flesh out `agreedSteps` from KK's fuller description of that practice during teaching.
 If there's no clear distinction (e.g., the group agreed to everything KK suggested), put everything in `agreedSteps` and leave `steps` empty.

 - **`title`** — A short, evocative name for the practice (2-6 words)
 - **`quote`** — Optional.
-Include when KK gives a specific, quotable emphasis about the practice.
-Should be a direct quote, not a paraphrase.
+Include when KK gives a specific, quotable emphasis about the practice. **Must be KK's exact words from the transcript.** Use brackets to simplify an excerpt (e.g., "If we [just subtract] all the discontented thoughts..."), but never put unbracketed text inside quotes if it's not what he actually said.
+If no single quote captures the practice well, omit it — a fabricated or loosely paraphrased "quote" is worse than none.

 ---